 Multiple pockets of astounding natural beauty with great views of the harbour.
-Alternatively, head for Ku-ring-gai Chase National Park, just 45-minutes north of the city.
+Alternatively, head for a day tour to Ku-ring-gai National Park, just 45-minutes north of the city.

 Bold, brash Bondi is synonymous with Australian beach culture.
 If you're a beginner surfer, book a lesson to get you started.

 A hub of watersports, with a holiday-village feel.

 The world's biggest celebration of LGBTQ culture.

 A famous wine-growing region with a plethora of culinary and cultural activities to choose from.

 Take a weekend break in one of the dinky Deco towns of the World Heritage-listed Blue Mountains.
 If you're on a shorter trip, book a one-day tour.